A Breach Can Be Good Medicine

 9. Been less than circumspect when discussing patient information in the presence of others

-10. Have a monitor not set to proper time out
+10. Have a monitor not set to time out properly

 So How is a "Breach" Good Medicine?